eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/howto/build_custom_agents.md

 - `agent_refs`: Communicate with other agents
 - `tools`: Add additional capabilities

-### 2. Add Agent Action(s)
+### 2. Add Agent Actions

-Define actions for your agent as separate functions decorated with your agent template:
+Update the imports section at the top of the file.
+Import Eidolon and any other libraries needed for agent actions.

 ```python
 # ...